Jeff Manto

 Jeffrey Paul Manto (born August 23, 1964) is an American former journeyman baseball player and hitting coach.
-Manto is currently the head coach of the Conwell-Egan Catholic High School baseball team.
+Manto is currently the head coach of the Conwell–Egan Catholic High School baseball team.
 He is the former manager of the Trenton Thunder of the MLB Draft League.
 He is a member of eight Halls of Fame.
 Manto played in Major League Baseball (MLB) for the Cleveland Indians, Philadelphia Phillies, Baltimore Orioles, Boston Red Sox, Seattle Mariners, Detroit Tigers, New York Yankees, and Colorado Rockies.
 He also played in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Early career

 Manto attended Temple University, where he accepted a full scholarship as a right-handed pitcher.
-After his freshman year, Manto was converted to a rightfielder.
+After his freshman year, Manto was converted to a right fielder.
 During his Temple career, Manto had a career batting average of .412.
 He also held Owl records for total bases, extra base hits, home run percentage and slugging percentage.
 He was inducted into the Temple University Hall of Fame in 2000 and finished his degree in 2024.
-Manto was drafted in the 35th round of the 1982 Major League Baseball Draft by the New York Yankees as a pitcher, but opted not to sign with them.
-Three years later, he entered again into the draft where he was drafted in the 14th round of the 1985 Major League Baseball Draft by the California Angels and signed on June 7, 1985.
+Manto was drafted in the 35th round of the 1982 Major League Baseball draft by the New York Yankees as a pitcher, but opted not to sign with them.
+Three years later, he entered again into the draft where he was drafted in the 14th round of the 1985 Major League Baseball draft by the California Angels and signed on June 7, 1985.